Jc11235/Kekulean_Program/Terminal_Version/README.md

 Kekulean
 ========
 ###Overall Version 2.0.0
-###Terminal Version 1.1.2
+###Terminal Version 1.1.3

-###Bug Fixes
--Fixed an issue with Combine Graphs where the method would immediately break when trying to see if there were graphs already in the combined folders.
+###Fixes
+-Fixed several spelling errors in the README.

 ###Additions
--Upgraded the settings reader to the new GUI version; this speeds up the program significantly.
+-The user can now test a subset conjecture that looks to see if the faces belong to the Clar set are always a subset of the faces belonging to the Fries set.

+-The required edge find method in "analyze a graph from file (1)" has been removed for now.

 ###Issues
 - If the two graphs being combined during Combine Graphs touch at an non-required edge the program will crash.
 This is currently being worked on to find a way to determine face touchings, not just face overlaps.